nodejs/node/doc/api/http.md

 A socket/stream can be supplied in one of two ways: by returning the socket/stream from this function, or by passing the socket/stream to `callback`.

+This method is guaranteed to return an instance of the {net.Socket} class, a subclass of {stream.Duplex}, unless the user specifies a socket type other than {net.Socket}.

 `callback` has a signature of `(err, stream)`.

 ### `agent.keepSocketAlive(socket)`